We would love to hear from you.

 Given the rise in utility costs and calls for carbon reduction, sustainable energy solutions and renewable energy are key growth sectors for Monmouthshire.

-Monmouthshire is keen to support more renewables companies and is hoping to develop its own solar farm.
+Monmouthshire is keen to support more renewables companies and has developed its own solar farm near Caldicot.
 In addition our new Rural Development Programme has a strong emphasis on community renewable energy schemes so Monmouthshire County Council will be seeking to encourage more activity in this sector in the future.

 Any visitor is spoilt for choice in terms of Monmouthshire’s amazing castles, award winning attractions, not to mention our beautiful landscape and more than 1000 miles of public footpaths to walk, including the Wye Valley Area of Outstanding Natural Beauty in the east and the Brecon Beacons National Park in the north of the county.
 You can kayak down the River Wye, paddleboard, paraglide off the Blorenge or simply wander quietly around one of our museums – we really do have something for everyone.